 Admission to PCOM is comprehensive as well as competitive and selective.
 PCOM seeks well-rounded, achievement-oriented persons whose character, maturity and sense of dedication point to a successful and productive life as an osteopathic physician.

 PCOM is an institution that seeks diversity.
 PCOM actively recruits under-represented minority students and non-traditional students.
-Grades, MCAT, and CASPer scores are important as they are some of the best predictors of success in medical school; however, PCOM also looks carefully at research experience, clinical exposure, extracurricular activities, community involvement, motivation to study medicine, and letters of recommendation.
+Grades and MCAT scores are important as they are some of the best predictors of success in medical school; however, PCOM also looks carefully at research experience, clinical exposure, extracurricular activities, community involvement, motivation to study medicine, and letters of recommendation.

 - Primary application service: AACOMAS